 The HR-2 Remote Stations are compact boxes which easily attach with a thumbscrew to any microphone stand.
 Each HR-2 has two stereo volume controlsand two headphone jacks, to accommodate two listeners.
 There are also two XLR connectors, one male and one female, for use in daisy-chaining units together.
 If desired, the clip on an HR-2 box may be hung on a belt if no microphone stand is convenient.
 Or, the clip itself may be popped off the box for tabletopuse.

 When it comes to getting the best gear, your tastes are probably pretty particular.
 Vintage King can help answer any and every question to help you make the right decisions for your sound.
 Fill out the form below and we'll be in contact with you shortly.

 Free shipping to the lower 48 US states on orders $99 and up.
 See details.

 * Required Fields

-Please fill out the form below and, when Furman HR-2 becomes available, a Vintage King Audio Consultant will contact you with a ship date for the Furman HR-2.
+Please fill out the form below and a Vintage King Audio Consultant will contact you with a ship date for the Furman HR-2.